-United Utilities names the eight new tech firms in its Innovation Lab 3
+United Utilities picks 8 new tech firms in Innovation Lab 3

 Warrington, 13th January 2020 – Low carbon 3D-concrete printing, sludge-cleaning microbes and satellites that hunt potential pipeline fractures – just three of the pioneering new technologies to make it onto United Utilities’ third Innovation Lab.

 The innovative technologies will now be developed hand-in-hand with United Utilities, which gives them unrivalled access to the company’s expertise, processes, data and resources to help co-develop and bring them to market for the water sector.